If Your Claim Is Denied

 How to Appeal:

-- Get detailed letter from doctor explaining:
+- Get a detailed letter from your doctor specifying:

 - Your diagnosis

-- Why you cannot work
+- Why you cannot perform flight duty

 - Expected duration

-- Explain pilot-specific issues:
+- Emphasize pilot-specific facts:

-- FAA medical requirements
+- Include current FAA medical status

 Include: